 The following review has been written from the perspective of a sex therapist, Dr. Barbara Bartlik, MD (http://drbarbaramd.com/) and Gary Krane, PhD, co-founder of couplewise.com.

-For example, most therapists would never ask a patient about specific sexual fantasies in front of his or her partner, as did the therapist, Dr. Feld, played by Steve Carell.
-In “real life”, couples’ therapists are discreet.
+For example, most therapists would never ask a patient about specific sexual fantasies in front of their partner, like Dr. Feld did (played by Steve Carell).
+In real life, couples’ therapists are discreet.
 When they ask that question it’s with respect for patient privacy concerns.
 They will ask it when the partner is not present, or in a more subtle way, such as, “Is there something you want to do sexually with your partner, which you don’t do now?”
 The response to the fantasy question is important because often it can point therapy in the direction of the person’s true desires.

 The second exercise prescribed by Dr. Feld, to give a sensual massage, is a mainstay of couples-sex therapy.
 However, in the movie, Kay, played by Meryl Streep, and Arnold, played by Tommy Lee Jones, attempt the massage completely clothed.
 Usually, it is done naked or, if preferred, in underwear.
 Professional therapists instruct couples at first to touch only the non-sexual areas of the body (all but the breasts, genitals, and anal areas).
 Later these areas are included, with gradually increasing degrees of stimulation.